jakobzhao/geog458/weeks/week07/readme.md

 ```

-Associated with the `video` element, a few style items like fullscreen and canvas-center are defined too.
+Associated with the `video` element, a few style items like Fullscreen and canvas-center are defined too.

 ```css
 .canvas-center {